 Every dental practice has unique characteristics that make up the inside of the triangle.
-Some of the key "inside" variables include practice location, patient base (and its historical, current, and future dental needs), unique staff, the practice's office design (which can make life much easier or more difficult for the practitioner), technology, number of active patients (see Heller 2007), and financial information (see chapter 3 on dentistry by the numbers for an excellent overview by Dr. David Willis).
+Some of the key "inside" variables include practice location, patient base (and its historical, current, and future dental needs), unique staff, the practice's office design (which can make life much easier or more difficult for the practitioner), technology, number of active patients, and financial information (see Chapters 2 and 3 on dentistry financial statements and key quality performance indicators for an excellent overview by Dr. David Willis).
 This inside picture of the practice needs to be understood, especially by associates intending to buy and by potential buyers.
 This is all part of due diligence.
 For example, a practice showing production of \$510,000 and collections of \$450,000 for the previous year creates a "due diligence opportunity" for you.
-Is this uncollected revenue, is this insurance "write-offs?"
-In a study published in 2007, Steward and Steward argue that it is very difficult for a dentist to produce the income and manage the practice once certain production thresholds are met.
-This requires a paradigm shift away from micromanagement to macromanagement if such practice characteristics exist and if the practice is to continue to grow.
+Is this uncollected revenue and/or dental insurance adjustments"